 Scott Rutherford

-Scott Rutherford (he/they) is a trainee pharmacist and has been elected as the President of the LGBT+ Network.
-Scott is the first President of the Network since it launched in April 2020 as part of the PDA’s dedicated work to meet the growing and diverse membership demands and advance their work on equality.
+Scott Rutherford (he/they) is a trainee pharmacist and the Immediate Past President of the LGBT+ Network.
+Scott was the first President of the network since it launched in April 2020 as part of the PDA’s dedicated work to meet the growing and diverse membership demands and advance their work on equality.
 Scott is also a PDA Trainee Representative.

-Scott said, “Although I’m not yet a registered pharmacist, I believe that the student and trainee voice should be represented within the Network, in order to combat prejudice and discrimination against LGBT+ people, whether they are the public, our patients, or pharmacists.
+Scott said, “Although I’m not yet a registered pharmacist, I believe that the student and trainee voice should be represented within the network, in order to combat prejudice and discrimination against LGBT+ people, whether they are the public, our patients, or pharmacists.
 From experience and my own research, the issues that impact LGBT+ people are underexplored, misunderstood, and widely not cared about.
-Highlighting these issues, such as the state of transgender healthcare and the mental health of LGBT+ people in general, and working towards fixing them is incredibly important to me – and now being elected as President of the PDA LGBT+ Network will help me to play my part in this.”
+Highlighting these issues, such as the state of transgender healthcare and the mental health of LGBT+ people in general, and working towards fixing them is incredibly important to me.”

 Lauren Keatley-Hayes

-Lauren Keatley-Hayes (she/they), a clinical pharmacist in the North West, was elected as Vice-President of the LGBT+ Network.
-Prior to working in Primary Care, Lauren gained experience in both Community and Hospital pharmacy.
-Lauren believes that the connections between sectors are not very robust and so she would like to change this through guidance and training with Primary Care teams.
+Lauren Keatley-Hayes (she/they), is a clinical pharmacist in the North West and a co-opted member of the LGBT+ Committee.
+Prior to working in primary care, Lauren gained experience in both community and hospital pharmacy.
+Lauren believes that the connections between sectors are not very robust and so she would like to change this through guidance and training with primary care teams.

 Lauren said, “I’m looking to make real changes for the world of pharmacy in the UK: to get pharmacists recognised for their role and hopefully help to improve some guidance and practices in order to make a positive impact for the patient experience.
 I have an especially good knowledge of women’s health and have had many opportunities to broaden my skills.
 I have a particular interest in improving the care of trans and non-binary patients.”